qztweII/2026-Software-Engineering-Assessment-2/main.md

 > This refers to raw car data taken from carsales.com.au.

 Data:
-- Too many to list
+- Too many to list (Whatever comes up in the features and specifications tab when you search a car in carsales.com.au)

 Methods:
 - None